 Why do patients wear a compression garment after surgery?

 After liposuction, swelling is expected.
 A compression garment helps reduce swelling and helps to reshape the tissue.
 Many patients see little difference or are even larger during the first week after surgery.
 The following week, patients usually begin to see results.
 After 2 months, the patient will be at about 80% of the result.
 Improvement continues until about 6 months after surgery when all of the swelling should be gone.
 I usually have patients wear their compression garment for 3 weeks, 24/7 and then 3 weeks during sleep.

 We are born with a certain number of fat cells.
 During liposuction, fat cells are removed with the surgery.
 The remaining fat cells get bigger when you get bigger and get smaller when you get smaller.
 If you maintain your weight, the fat should not come back to the liposuctioned areas.
 If you put on weight, it will more likely to be distributed more evenly over the body and less likely to go to your ‘trouble zones’.

 Will I still have cellulite or rippling after liposuction?

 The aim and goal of surgery is to improve one’s appearance as it relates to shape and volume.
-Depending upon the degree and the magnitude one’s cellulite and rippling prior to surgery, will affect the post -operative outcome.
+The degree and the magnitude of one’s cellulite and rippling prior to surgery will affect the post-operative outcome.
 In mild to moderate cases, the cellulite and rippling is usually improved with the surgery.
 But, no promises can be made regarding cellulite.
 Liposuction improves the overall shape of the body in addition to making it smaller.